Metrizable uniform spaces: Metrizability of adjunction spaces

-\begin{definition}[More on type $n$ quotient maps] If $X$ is a compact space and $f\:X\to Y$ is a continuous surjection, then $f$ is a topological quotient map (since it is closed) and hence also a uniform quotient map (if a composition $X\xr{f}Y\xr{g}Z$ is uniformly continuous, then $g$ is continuous, and therefore uniformly continuous).
+If $X$ is a compact space and $f\:X\to Y$ is a continuous surjection, then $f$ is a topological quotient map (since it is closed) and hence also a uniform quotient map (if a composition $X\xr{f}Y\xr{g}Z$ is uniformly continuous, then $g$ is continuous, and therefore uniformly continuous).
 If additionally the quotient pre-uniformity on $Y$ is a uniformity, then $f$ is a type $1$ quotient map \cite{V}.

-On the other hand, the quotient map in Example \ref{quotient topology-2} is of type $1$, so if $f\:X\to Y$ is a type $1$ quotient map with compact point-inverses, the topology of $Y$ may differ from the quotient topology. \end{definition}

 Type $1$ and finite type quotient maps are closed under composition:

 \begin{proposition} The composition of a type $m$ quotient map and a type $n$ quotient map is a type $mn$ quotient map. \end{proposition}